 Yields in Europe are high, percentage in crop rotation still very low.
 Big potential for sustainable soya cultivation in Europe for Europe.
 The potential for soybean cultivation in Europe is high and the starting point is good.
-Currently, legumes including soybeans account for only about 5% of the European crop rotation despite the fact that soybeans grow very well in Europe and harvests in Italy, for example, are among the best in the world.
+Currently, legumes including soybeans account for only about 6% of the European crop rotation despite the fact that soybeans grow very well in Europe and harvests in Italy, for example, are among the best in the world.
 But it is also a question of the economic competitiveness of European soya producers.
 Appropriate premium markets, e.g. for sustainably produced non-GM food, need to be established.
 Supply chains are being developed step by step.

-Only European Russia
+1 Only the European part of Russia